Laserfiche/lf-sample-OAuth-SPA-react/README.md

 2. Open folder (containing package.json) with Visual Studio Code
 3. In `src/App.tsx` update the REDIRECT_URI and CLIENT_ID with the app client_id and redirect_uri as registered in step 1.
 You only need to update HOST_NAME if you are not using cloud production (laserfiche.com).
 4. Update the REGIONAL_DOMAIN if you need are using a different environment (i.e. laserfiche.ca).
 5. You can also specify which scope(s) you'd like for the authorization request using SCOPE.
 Scopes are case-sensitive and space-delimited (i.e. repository.Read).
 Scopes are optional when using v1 APIs but mandatory in v2.
+This sample app requires a "repository.Read" scope.
 6. In VS Code, open a New Terminal window.
 7. Run `npm install` in root folder.
 This command installs dependencies packages.
 8. Run `npm start` in root folder.
 This runs the project on localhost.
 You can also you `npm run build` depending on how you want to host the application.
 See below for details.